 Actuarial standards require the use of assumptions based on moderately adverse experience, which generally results in favorable reserve development, or reserves that are considered redundant.
 We experienced favorable medical claims reserve development related to prior fiscal years of \$474 million in 2013, \$257 million in 2012, and \$372 million in 2011.
 The favorable medical claims reserve development for 2013, 2012, and 2011 primarily reflects the consistent application of trend and completion factors estimated using an assumption of moderately adverse conditions.
 In addition, the favorable medical claims reserve development during 2013 reflects better than originally expected utilization across most of our major business lines and increased financial recoveries.
 The increase in financial recoveries primarily resulted from claim audit process enhancements as well as increased volume of claim audits and expanded audit scope.
 All lines of business benefitted from these improvements.
-Favorable development during 2011 resulted from increased audits of provider billings as well as system enhancements that improved claim recovery functionality.
+Favorable development during 2011 reflects improvements in the claims processing environment and, to a lesser extent, better than originally estimated utilization.
+The improvements during 2011 resulted from increased audits of provider billings as well as system enhancements that improved claim recovery functionality.